Suppressing rule issues

 and exclude

-options mentioned in the CLI Reference, which are used to enable and disable checkers for entire rules files, you can also suppress issues on for individual rules using type: ignore
+options mentioned in the CLI Reference, which are used to enable and disable checkers for entire rules files, you can also suppress issues on for individual rules using suricata-check

 For example, if you consider a certain issue (e.g., S800